mohamedyd/awesome_resources/README.md

 ## ML Articles

+* [Building LLM applications for production](https://huyenchip.com/2023/04/11/llm-engineering.html): This awesome post consists of three parts:
+	- Part 1 discusses the key challenges of productionizing LLM applications and the solutions that I’ve seen.
+    	- Part 2 discusses how to compose multiple tasks with control flows (e.g. if statement, for loop) and incorporate tools (e.g. SQL executor, bash, web browsers, third-party APIs) for more complex and powerful applications.
+	- Part 3 covers some of the promising use cases that I’ve seen companies building on top of LLMs and how to construct them from smaller tasks.

 * [𝗛𝘂𝗻𝗱𝗿𝗲𝗱𝘀 𝗼𝗳 𝗡𝗟𝗣 𝗣𝗮𝗽𝗲𝗿𝘀 𝘄𝗶𝘁𝗵 𝗖𝗼𝗱𝗲](https://index.quantumstat.com/): The NLP Index lets you keep track of the NLP advancements, by offering an updated list of the latest NLP research papers!
 Furthermore, the website provides a link for the Github repository of each paper, making it a valuable resource for ML researchers and practitioners.

 * [ML-Papers-Explained](https://github.com/dair-ai/ML-Papers-Explained): Explanations to key concepts in ML.